Leadership

 Where:

-V represents the voltage applied across the conductor, measured in volts (V),
+V denotes the electric potential difference across a conductor and is measured in volts (V),

 I denotes the current passing through the conductor, measured in amperes (A), and

-R signifies the resistance of the conductor, measured in ohms (Ω).
+R indicates the conductor’s resistance, which is measured in ohms (Ω).

 Understanding Resistance:

 Resistance is a property of a material or a component that opposes the flow of electric current.
-It can be thought of as a hindrance to the movement of electrons.
+It can be considered an obstacle to the flow of electrons.
 Resistance is influenced by factors such as the length and cross-sectional area of the conductor, as well as the material's resistivity.

 Factors Affecting Resistance: